KikiManjaro/Calendar/README.md

 ## Infos

-This project is made using Java, SWING, Gradle and  MySQL
+This project is made using Java, SWING, Gradle and  MySQL.

+Nedded Files can be founds in "requisite".

 ## Contributing